Project

 3. Art I. Cuno, who chose a data set about climate change

-The table below tracks what each student will work on during Phases 1 3, 4, and 5 of the project
+The table below tracks which data set each student will work on during Phases 2, 3, 4, and 5 of the project

-At the end of Phase 3, Reg passes their work to Drag, who passes their work to Art, who passes their work to Reg.
+At the end of Phase 3, this process repeats again: Reg passes their work to to the person below them (Art), Drag passes their work to the person below them (Reg) and Art passes their work to the person below them (Reg).
 This means that during Phase 4, Reg picks up where Art left off (who was summarizing Drag’s data), and works on visualizing Drag’s data.

-At the end of Phase 4, the documents rotate one last time; Reg passes their work to Drag, who passes their work to Art, who passes their work to Reg.
+At the end of Phase 4, the documents rotate one last time; Reg passes their work to Art, Drag passes their work to Art, and Art passes their work to Reg.
 This means that during Phase 5, Reg once again works on their own data.
 After Phase 5, there are no more rotations.